 Fixed-length

-In a fixed-length pay period, employees are paid based on a number of days per pay period instead of a calendar date.
-Thus, the number of checks an employee receives every year may vary.
-This type of pay period is common in industries where hourly or salaried employees work on a consistent schedule.
-An example is the educational sector where public school teachers receive their salary bi-weekly or break their annual salary into 21 paychecks.
+In a fixed-length pay period, employees are paid based on the number of days per pay period instead of a calendar date.
+The number of days could vary in this pay period; thus, the number of checks an employee receives every year may also vary.
+This type of pay period is common in industries where hourly or salaried employees follow unique schedules.

 Custom